drweissbrot/cs-hud/readme.md

 ### I need help!
 Please [have a look at the docs folder](https://github.com/drweissbrot/cs-hud/tree/master/docs) first.
-If nothing in there helps you, [please open an issue.](https://github.com/drweissbrot/cs-hud/issues)
+If nothing in there helps you, [please open an issue.](https://github.com/drweissbrot/cs-hud/issues) Please don't send me emails asking for help (emails about other things are fine).

 ## Credits